keunbum/into-a-wider-world/README.md

 # Into A Wider World
 For a series of bash scripting.

-Furthermore, some tips on Ubuntu distributions..
+Furthermore, some tips on Debian/Ubuntu distributions..